GHS Undergraduate Essay Prize

 • Essays should be no less than 8,000 words in length and should address a theme in German history, broadly defined, covering any period from the Middle Ages to the present day.

-• One submission is permitted per exam board.
-Deadline EXTENDED: 15 November 2023
+• One submission is permitted per supervisor.

 The Decision